Emergency services scrambled after car smashes into wall in Shropshire village

 The emergency services were called to help after a car smashed into a wall in a Shropshire village.

-Shropshire Fire and Rescue Service said it was alerted a 'road traffic collision' and sent two crews to the scene.
+The Shropshire Fire and Rescue Service said it was alerted to a 'road traffic collision' and sent two crews to the scene.
+Police and ambulance personnel also attended.

-West Mercia Police and West Midlands Ambulance Service were also dispatched to the location.

-An update from the fire service said that the incident had involved "one car which had hit a wall and came to rest in middle of carriageway."
+An update from the fire service said that the incident had involved "one car which had hit a wall" and come to rest in the middle of the carriageway.

 It added that the crews made sure the vehicle was safe before leaving casualties in the care of the ambulance service.